phelum/AccessPoint/README.md

 2024-08-02  Original release.

+2024-08-05
-2024-08-05  Wait max 10 seconds for IPv4 address on upstream link.
+    Wait max 10 seconds for IPv4 address on upstream link.
     Change periodical ping to use default route.

+2024-08-09
-2024-08-09  Change to hide password in hostapd conf temp file.
+    Change to hide password in hostapd conf temp file.

+2024-08-31
+    Changed route entries to enable access of access point and stations on Wi-Fi LAN.

+2024-09-01
+    Changed mon4hap so link interfaces are tried before defaulting to station mode.

+    The /etc/rc.local patch to start this monitor is: setsid -f /usr/local/bin/mon4hap > /var/log/mon.log

+    /etc/network/interfaces must contain an iface called manual that is "inet manual" and specifies the "wpa-conf", e.g. iface manual inet manual
+    wpa-conf    /wpa/all.conf

+    To minimise startup time the wifi interface should be: allow-hotplug
+    iface <wifi name> inet manual
+    wpa-conf <desired conf file>

+2024-09-02
+    Added mon4hap.conf so interface details don't have to be modified in mon4hap.

+2024-09-27
+    Improved mon4hap so system correctly changes from host to AP mode each time the upstream dongle is inserted and reverts to host mode when the dongle is removed.
+Problem was that status file used by ifup is not updated when an enabled dongle is removed.

+2024-10-10
+    Changed mon4hap so dhclient for wifi not started when no carrier.
+    Previous approach (testA && testB || action) didn't work.